 5. Plan a camping trip.
 There’s nothing like winter (and the attendant bad weather in some part of the country) to make your thoughts wander to those sweet summer days when you can hike, swim and sleep under the stars with nary a thought about work or school.
 Get out the maps (yes, the paper ones) and start dreaming.

 6. Park it.
 Explore a park you’ve never visited.
 The trees may not have any leaves, but there are usually plenty of interesting things to see and do.
 With bare trees, it’s a great time to take up bird-watching.
+Go to this National Zoo site to discover the songs of North American birds.

 7. Plot a frugal future.
 Whether we go off the financial cliff or not, there’s no time like the present to be thinking about the future.
 Assess your financial habits and determine how you can cut routine expenses and maybe even put a little money aside during the coming year.
 Let the kids come up with some ideas of their own.
+Create a new savings account for holiday spending, and set up an automatic deduction from your paycheck or your bank account.

 8. Learn a new skill.
 Few things make time pass as quickly as learning a new skill.
 You don’t have to spend money on classes, either.
 The Internet offers endless possibilities.
+Learn to make towel animals, knit a scarf, or make a new recipe.

 9. Frame the fleeting year.
 Do you take a lot of pictures of family and the places you visit?
 The kids will enjoy looking at what they were doing during the past months.
 Take this time to organize your photos.
 If you have prints, sort, label and put them into albums.
 If you have digital images on your computer, sort them, decide which ones you want to print (take advantage of the many sales on prints after Christmas) and store the ones you want to keep on a memory stick or external hard drive to free up space on your computer’s hard drive.